isomerpages/nparks-lbtl/_programmes/Cultural Showcases and Music Performances.md

 Lights by the Lake 2024!</p>
 <p>Be captivated by an original dance musical by the <strong>Brahmastra </strong>Ensemble,
-a delightful performance of popular songs in English and Mandarin by the <strong>Philharmonic Wind Orchestra</strong>, and a mesmerising Malay drumming showcase by <strong>NADI Singapura</strong>.</p>
-<p>Experience captivating performances at Lights by the Lake 2024, including
-an original dance musical by the Brahmastra Ensemble, popular English and Mandarin songs by the Philharmonic Wind Orchestra, and a mesmerising Malay drumming showcase by NADI Singapura.
-Arts and culture enthusiasts can also anticipate amazing showcases by talented students from Yuan Ching Secondary School and performances by Music and Dance Company.</p>
+a delightful performance of popular songs in English and Mandarin by the <strong>Philharmonic Wind Orchestra</strong>, a mesmerising Malay drumming showcase by <strong>NADI Singapura</strong>, amazing showcases by talented students from <strong>Yuan Ching Secondary School</strong> and performances by the <strong>Music and Dance Company's Fusion Ensemble</strong>.</p>
 <p>That's not all – don't miss the engaging workshops in store for you!
 Create
 your own paper tanjak (Malay headgear) or experience the fun rhythmic patterns in a percussion workshop.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Activities/IMG_9356.jpg">
 </div>